graphcore/examples/applications/tensorflow/click_through_rate/dien/README.md

 `--attention-size` : the size of attention

-`--gru-type` : where we use a Tensorflow GRU or a Popnn GRU
+`--gru-type` : where we use a TensorFlow GRU or a Popnn GRU

-`--augru-type` : where we use a Tensorflow AUGRU or a Popnn AUGRU
+`--augru-type` : where we use a TensorFlow AUGRU or a Popnn AUGRU

 `--precision` : Chosse the precision type (support 32.32 for now)